-This time of year we focus on what is next.
+Generally there is rush on at the beginning of the year when we focus on what is next and not on contentment and gratitude for what is and what is right.
 With the dawn of a new year upon us, we plan for new beginnings by making lists of new habits to replace our old ruts and seeking to become better as the new year unfolds.
 This in itself is a pattern that repeats.
 We make our lists and commit to things like new fitness memberships or diets we intend to follow.

 But as the months continue on we tend to fall away from our self-prescribed resolutions.
 Then, with the feeling that we’ve failed in some way, we dig back into the trenches of our old habits and await next January, hoping we’ll have more motivation for change the next time around.
 This cycle is unhelpful, largely because it promotes a sense of restlessness and unhappiness.